bhauman/figwheel-main/docs/docs/editor-integration.md

 the environment is just well ... complex.

-The typical path of code that will ultimately evaluated in a Browser and eventually returned to an editor.
+The typical path of code that will ultimately evaluated in a Browser and eventually returned to an editor:

 ```
 Editor Buffer